Adam-GlickMore Virtual Power Plants in Texas in ’26 -What That Means for Solar Property Owners

 (Cooperative.com, 2024)

-Now in 2026, there is (finally, after a slow start) an explosion of options for residential batteries and commercial storage systems to now be aggregated and dispatched into ERCOT's wholesale market under formal rules.
+Private 3rd-parties jumped in over the course of 24′-25′ to partner with the various electric utilities and providers.
+Now in 2026, there is (finally, after a slow start) an explosion of VPP options for residential batteries and commercial battery energy storage (BESS) systems allowing energy storage to be collectively synchronized and discharged over the grid as needed.

-Basically, battery system owners get paid higher returns to discharge some of their stored battery energy into the grid when it's needed most.
+Basically, battery system owners get paid higher returns to allow VPP programs to discharge some of their stored battery energy into the grid when it's needed most.
 The idea is wrapped up in what is known as: Virtual Power Plants – aka "VPP"s.

 Major Energy Companies Are Committing New Programs and Gigawatts in Combined, Otherwise Untapped Power